 Seth Godin coined the term “permission marketing,” but we believe marketing has always been about permission.
 His genius wasn’t creating a term or even a way of marketing, but in creating a mindset about marketing.
 What he got (and gets) is that the goal should always be to provide something enough people want for you to have a profitable business based on providing it.
 Everything else is simply how you find those people and let them know you have it.

 Whether you use interruption marketing, content marketing, search engine marketing, whatever; they are all part of what we like to call a permission mission.
 What we mean by that is, no matter what you call your approach, it remains a means to the end of gaining permission to communicate with your target audience.
 Period.

 To illustrate the point, think of marketing as a Venn diagram.
 One circle is a marketing strategy where you do nothing but shout your message at people in an attempt to get them to hear you and buy what you’re selling.
 Another circle is where you do nothing but create original content, post it, and wait to be discovered.
 Both of these extremes can work on their own – but it’s really, really rare.

 Instead, by utilizing both methods, the two circles eventually intersect and you now have permission to interrupt your audience.
 The beauty of this, however, is that they don’t feel interrupted.
 You have simply stayed in front of them enough to create awareness, so that when the right moment struck for them to notice your content, they were willing to grant you permission to continue to communicate with them.

-If this is a new concept to you or something you believe your business would benefit from, give us a call or shoot me an email.
-Either way, I hope I earned your permission to start telling you what 24 Communications can do to supercharge your B2B marketing effort.
+If this is a new concept to you or something you believe your business would benefit from, give us a call or shoot us an email.
+Either way, we hope we earned your permission to start telling you what 24 Communications can do to supercharge your B2B marketing effort.